AdobeDocs/campaign-classic.en/help/web/using/defining-web-forms-page-sequencing.md

 ![](assets/s_ncs_admin_survey_no_next_page.png)

 You can replace these buttons with links.
-See [Inserting HTML content](../../web/using/static-elements-in-a-web-form.md#inserting-html-content).
+See [Insert HTML content](../../web/using/static-elements-in-a-web-form.md#inserting-html-content).

-## Inserting a jump {#inserting-a-jump}
+## Insert a jump {#inserting-a-jump}

 The **[!UICONTROL Jump]** object gives access to another page or another form when the user clicks **[!UICONTROL Next]**.